 171 Huntingtown Road, Newtown, CT

-This is our home base and primary giving garden.
-Our hoop house resides there, as well as a farm stand.
+This 10,000 square foot garden is our home base and primary giving garden.
+Our hoop house resides there, as well as a farm stand with refrigeration.

 The Catherine Violet Hubbard Animal Sanctuary